knative/test-infra/tools/webhook-apicoverage/webhook/README.md

  e.g: knative-serving while calling this method would provide rules that will handle API Objects like `Service`, `Configuration`, `Route` and `Revision`.
+1. `namespace`: Namespace name where the webhook would be installed.
 1. `stop` channel: Channel to terminate webhook's web server.

 `SetupWebhook()` method in its implementation creates a TLS based web server and registers the webhook by creating a ValidatingWebhookConfiguration object inside the K8 cluster.

+[APICoverageRecorder](apicoverage_recorder.go) type inside the package encapsulates the apicoverage recording capabilities.
+Repo using this type is expected to set:

+1. `ResourceForest`: Specifying the version and initializing the [ResourceTrees](../resourcetree/resourcetree.go)
+1. `ResourceMap`: Identifying the resources whose APICoverage needs to be calculated.
+1. `NodeRules`: [NodeRules](../resourcetree/rule.go) that are applicable for the repo.
+1. `FieldRules`: [FieldRules](../resourcetree/rule.go) that are applicable for the repo.
+1. `DisplayRules`: [DisplayRules](../view/jsontype_display.go) to be used by `GetResourceCoverage` method.